freenandes/prez/list/docs_design.md

 Anyone had a chance of assembling one of these?

-Was it hard?

-Did you had to go back because you were doing it the wrong way?

-I did.
 I nailed the back, faced the wrong direction.
 Wood grain, unpainted from the inside.
 Had to get some more of those micro nails...

-So, imagine assembling this...
 -->

 ---